syncfusion-content/maui-docs/MAUI/Calendar/views.md

 ![Decade view in .NET MAUI Calendar.](images/views/maui-decade-view.png)

 ## Century view
-The Century view displays the period of hundred years and some years of next view.
-By default, initially displays the current range of years and the current year range is highlighted by a separate color different from the rest of the years color in `Century` view.
-Can easily navigate to the Decade view from the Century view.
+The Century view displays the period of hundred years and some years ahead.
+By default, displays the current range of years, and the current year range is highlighted by a separate color different from the rest of the years' color in the `Century` view.
+You can easily navigate to the Decade view from the Century view.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}